ota-meshi/jsonc-eslint-parser/README.md

 {
   // ...
   // Add the following settings.
-  "overrides": [
+  overrides: [
     {
-      "files": ["*.json", "*.json5"], // Specify the extension or pattern you want to parse as JSON.
+      files: ["*.json", "*.jsonc", "*.json5"], // Specify the extension or pattern you want to parse as JSON.
-      "parser": "jsonc-eslint-parser", // Set this parser.
+      parser: "jsonc-eslint-parser", // Set this parser.
     },
   ],
 }